 10) Financial aid, scholarships and grants are available to those who qualify.
 Awards vary due to specific conditions, criteria and state.

-26) MIAT’s Welding Specialist program prepares graduates for entry-level positions using the provided training, primarily as welders.
-Estimated annual salary shown above is for Welders, Cutters, Solderers, and Brazers as published in the U.S. Bureau of Labor Statistics’ May 2021 Occupational Employment and Wages.
+26) MIAT’s Welding Specialist Program prepares graduates for entry-level positions using the provided training, primarily as welders.
+Estimated annual salary shown above is for Welders, Cutters, Solderers, and Brazers as published in the U.S. Bureau of Labor Statistics’ May 2022 Occupational Employment and Wages.
 Entry-level salaries are lower for MIAT graduates.
-MIAT is an educational institution and cannot guarantee employment or salary.
-MIAT graduates’ achievements may vary.
+UTI and MIAT are educational institutions and cannot guarantee employment or salary.
+UTI and MIAT graduates’ achievements may vary.
 Individual circumstances and wages depend on economic factors, personal credentials, work experience, industry certifications, the location of the employer, and their compensation programs.
-Some MIAT graduates get jobs within their field of study in positions other than as a welding technician, such as inspector and quality control.
+Some graduates get jobs within their field of study in positions other than as a welding technician, such as inspector and quality control.
 Salary information for the Commonwealth of Massachusetts: The average annual entry-level salary range for persons employed as Welders, Cutters, Solderers, and Brazers (51-4121) in the Commonwealth of Massachusetts is $36,160 to $50,810 (Massachusetts Labor and Workforce Development, May 2020 data https://lmi.dua.eol.mass.gov/lmi/OccupationalEmploymentAndWageSpecificOccupations#).
-Salary information for North Carolina: The U.S. Department of Labor estimates the hourly median wage for skilled welders in North Carolina is $22.33 (Bureau of Labor Statistics, U.S. Department of Labor, May 2021 Occupational Employment and Wages, Welders, Cutters, Solderers, and Brazers).
+Salary information for North Carolina: The U.S. Department of Labor estimates the hourly median wage for skilled welders in North Carolina is $22.69 (Bureau of Labor Statistics, U.S. Department of Labor, May 2022 Occupational Employment and Wages, Welders, Cutters, Solderers, and Brazers).
 The Bureau of Labor Statistics does not publish entry-level salary data.
-However, the 25th and 10th percentile of hourly earnings in North Carolina are $18.12 and $14.58, respectively.
+However, the 25th and 10th percentile of hourly earnings in North Carolina are $18.91 and $17.16, respectively.

 78) MIAT is an educational institution and cannot guarantee employment or salary.
 MIAT prepares graduates for entry-level careers using the provided training.
 MIAT graduates’ achievements may vary.
 Some MIAT graduates get jobs within their field of study in positions other than those listed.